-Not only that, but citocoline is a key precursor to acetylcholine, a key neurotransmitter in motor functions and memory.
+Not only that, but citicoline is a key precursor to acetylcholine, a key neurotransmitter in motor functions and memory.

 However, once again, I find myself wondering why there aren’t any of the B vitamins mentioned above (which are essential and have key roles in preserving brain health).

-As such, while I do think Elevate has effective dosages, I belief it falls short once more.
+As such, while I do think Elevate has effective dosages, I believe it falls short once more.